GerardKessler/whatsapp/addon/doc/en/readme.md

 Author: [Gerardo Kessler](http://gera.ar)

+Important: This addon only works with the UWP version of the app.

 ## Command List:

 * Open the application; unassigned by default, choose which keystroke to use in NVDA/Preferences/Input Gestures